westerndigitalcorporation/zonedstorage.io/docs/tools/libzbd.md

 ### *zbd* Tool Examples

-The following examples use a null zoned block device with 4 conventional zones and 12 sequential zones of 32 MB created using the [*nullblk-zoned.sh*](../getting-started/nullblk#creating-a-zoned-null-block-device) script.
+The following examples use a null zoned block device with 4 conventional zones and 12 sequential zones of 32 MB that have been created using the [*nullblk-zoned.sh*](../getting-started/nullblk#creating-a-zoned-null-block-device)
+script:

 ```plaintext
 # nullblk-zoned.sh 4096 32 4 12
 ### Created /dev/nullb0
 ```

-The following command can be used to list the zone information for all zones of a device, including the device information such as logical block size and capacity.
+The following command can be used to list the zone information for all the zones of a device.
+This includes the device information such as logical block size and capacity.

 ```plaintext
 # zbd report -i /dev/nullb0